Wedding Questions & Answers

 Yes.
 For a weekend wedding (Friday/Saturday/Bank Holiday Sunday) the minimum requirement is 130 adults and must be held in The Ballroom.
 From Sunday-Thursday, to avail of the wedding package, the minimum requirement is 75 adults and must be held in The Garden Room (max 110) or Ballroom (120-350).
 For smaller initmate events (<75), we offer a bespoke package (Sunday-Wednesday).

-Q. What is the maximum number of guests that can be hosted in The Garden Room?
+Q. What is the maximum number of guests that can be hosted in The Garden Room for dinner service?

 Q. I have invited 200 guests.
 Do we need to use the full Ballroom?